 Poor oral hygiene can lead to tooth decay, gum disease, and other oral health issues.
 Luckily, it's easy to avoid these problems by tweaking your oral hygiene habits.
-Our Royston and Athens, GA, dentist, Dr. Chanda Bennett of Bella Dentistry, helps her patients care for their teeth with regular checkups, oral hygiene advice, and dental treatments.
+Our Athens, GA, dentist, Dr. Chanda Bennett of Bella Dentistry, helps her patients care for their teeth with regular checkups, oral hygiene advice, and dental treatments.

 Oral hygiene habits that can harm your smile